xpullox/undologic/README.md

 ```

 ### gitignore
-modify the file in /src
+Change GitIgnore to match the number of updateCase variant number you are using
-remove the app/tmp
+Remove app/tmp
--> put an empty file there
+-> create a file 'empty' (This will ensure git saves the directory)

 ### Step 8: Add Layout
-Download your preferred Bootstrap layout and add all the source files to WEBROOT/modules/layoutName

-Update your layout in CakePHP (Views/Layouts/default.ctp) with the main view from your layout

-Use $base (as a variable in App_controller -> beforeFilter() {} ) to link all the scripts to the original location of the layout (in modules) and place this at the top of all VIEW pages
+Move the layout from the root (that was added at step 3) and into the cakePHP structure
+- WEBROOT/modules/layoutName
+Now integrate into (Views/Layouts/default.ctp)
+- Add variable in App_controller in the beforeFilter()
 ```
-$base = $this->webroot.'modules/layoutName/';
+$this->set('baseLayout', $this->webroot.'modules'.DS.'layoutName'.DS);
 ```

 Now in your view we need to link to the modules path
--> anywhere you see 'src="assets......' will instead be 'src="<?= $base; ?>assets......'
+-> anywhere you see 'src="assets......' will instead be 'src="<?= $baseLayout; ?>assets......'
 -> This also applies to href, url etc

 ```